 Because remember, you read this post for a reason.

-With that in mind, if you want something a little more in-depth, I highly recommend signing up for my free, 5-day productivity plan bootcamp.
-Again, this bootcamp is a 5-day email series.
+With that in mind, if you want something a little more in-depth, I highly recommend signing up for my free, five-day productivity plan bootcamp.

-Each day I’ll email you 1 new lesson based around the steps that I touched on earlier, except in much greater detail.
+Each day I’ll email you with a new lesson based around the steps that I touched on earlier, except in much greater detail.

 It’s a fantastic way to add even more knowledge on top of the foundation that this post provided.
 If interested you can sign up right here:

 Let’s say you: